 Saint John’s Cathedral, or Sint Janskathedraal in Dutch, is without a doubt one of the architectural highlights in the city of Hertogenbosch, also known as Den Bosch.
 The Gothic church was erected between 1370 and 1529 and is decorated with extraordinary sculptured detail.

-- Visit magnificent St. John’s Cathedral in Den Bosch.
+- Visit beautiful Saint John’s Cathedral in Den Bosch.

-- Admire the impressive interior and especially the exceptional organ.
+- Explore the impressive interior and don’t forget the special organ.